TheCodeNinja254/alimentario-portal/README.md

 [![GitHub package version](https://img.shields.io/github/package-json/v/codedthemes/berry-free-react-admin-template)](https://github.com/codedthemes/berry-free-react-admin-template/)

 Berry is a creative free react admin template build using the Material-UI.
-It is meant to be the best User Experience with highly customizable feature-riched pages.
+It is meant to be the best User Experience with highly customizable feature-riched account.
 It is a complete game-changer React Dashboard Template with easy and intuitive responsive design as on retina screens or laptopshttps://berrydashboard.io/imp-images/berry-github-free-repo.jpg

 ![IMG_8566.jpg](https://berrydashboard.io/imp-images/berry-github-free-repo.jpg)